gdejohn/procrastination/README.md

 will always exhaustively cover every case.

 None of the data structures allow null elements.
-They can't determine up front if a lazy element is null, but they will will always throw `NullPointerException` instead of returning a null element to a caller.
+They can't determine up front if a lazy element is null, but they will always throw `NullPointerException` instead of returning a null element to a caller.

 ### Sequence